 Resistance tops out at 150 pounds

-Our top pick, from reliable brand Marcy, is built from reinforced steel tubing to keep the weight stack ultra-stable for a safe and effective lifting session every time.Read more
+Our top pick, from a reliable brand, Marcy MWM-990 is built from reinforced steel tubing to keep the weight stack ultra-stable for a safe and effective lifting session every time.Read more

 The weight stack has a specialized lock that lets you easily adjust resistance.
 The lock has the added bonus of immobilizing the stack when not in use.
 It's a good safety backup if you have young children in the home.